Introduction: Real Advice for Planning a Backyard Wedding

 - The Tips: Your Recipe for Planning a Backyard Wedding

-- Tip 1: Understand what a backyard wedding is, and isn’t, and decide if one’s right for you
+- Tip 1: Understand what a backyard wedding is and isn’t

 - Tip 2: Consider hiring a wedding planner for your backyard wedding